 People are dying of depression in Alex, says Vakele.

-Laura Grube, a graduate of Beloit College, is a Fulbright U.S. Student Programme member who spent 10 months studying and participating in Free Market Foundation projects.
+Author Laura Grube, a graduate of Beloit College, is a Fulbright U.S. Student Programme member who spent 10 months studying and participating in Free Market Foundation projects.
 This article may be republished without prior consent but with acknowledgement to the author.
 The views expressed in the article are the authors and are not necessarily shared by the Foundation.